RasaHQ/rasa/docs/core/knowledge-bases.rst

 Customize your `ActionQueryKnowledgeBase`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You can overwrite the following two functions of `ActionQueryKnowledgeBase`:

+- ``utter_objects()``
+- ``utter_attribute_value()``

+``utter_objects()`` is used when the user requested the bot to list some objects.
+Once the bot retrieved some objects from the knowledge base, it will response to the user, for example, with

+    `Found the following objects of type 'restaurant':`
+    `1: I due forni`
+    `2: PastaBar`
+    `3: Berlin Burrito Company`

+Or if no entities could be found

+    `I could not find any objects of type 'restaurant'.`

+If you want to change the utterance of the bot, you can overwrite the method ``utter_objects()`` in your action.

+The function ``utter_attribute_value()`` determines what the bot utters when the user is asking for a detail of
+an object.
+If the attribute of interest was found in the knowledge base, the bot will response with the following utterance:

+    `'Berlin Burrito Company' has the value 'Mexican' for attribute 'cuisine'.`

+If no value for the requested attribute was found, the bot will response with

+    `Did not found a valid value for attribute 'cuisine' for object 'Berlin Burrito Company'.`

+If you want to change the utterance of the bot, you can overwrite the method ``utter_attribute_value()``.

 .. note::
    There is a tutorial `here <https://blog.rasa.com/integrating-rasa-with-knowledge-bases/>`_ about how to use
    knowledge bases in custom actions.
 The tutorial will explain in detail the implementation behind
    ``ActionQueryKnowledgeBase``.

 .. _custom_knowledge_base: